 Why should you consider DSTL?

 For one, it works.
 Distillate’s value ETF came to life in late 2018.
-Its five-year average annual return since then is 13.9%, beating the Morningstar Large Value category average by more than 4 percentage points a year, and beating Morningstar’s large value benchmark index by 3 percentage points annually.
+Its five-year average annual return since then is 13.9%, beating both the Morningstar Large Value category average and Morningstar’s large value benchmark index by about 2 percentage points annually.

 Also, DSTL makes for a comfortable defensive position if you’re worried about economic disruption in the year ahead.